 Time to welcome autumn in all its multi-hued glory.
 See the house bathed in a warm glow, with pools of colour from the stained glass windows splashed across the historic rooms and corridors.
-Pre-book a visit to the house and see the vast collection within the showrooms, explore the parkland as the leaves turn and enjoy the view from the Brewhouse Café roof with your favourite drink.
+Pre-book your visit and see the vast collection within the showrooms and the gatehouse tower, explore the parkland as the leaves turn and enjoy the view from the Brewhouse Café roof with your favourite drink.

 Visit the showrooms at Knole House

 Explore all the showrooms this autumn and see the collection in a different light.
 Start your journey in the Great Hall and make your way up the Great Staircase, following the 500 years of history along the Brown Gallery.
 We've got fun for all the family with a treasure trail in the house and inspiration outside for how to make the most of your autumn walk.
 If you would like to know about the conservation of this house and its collection, pick up a multi-media guide from the Visitor Centre to be your companion around the showrooms.
 To look after our special collection, we ask that you please do not bring large bags into the house with you.
 We have lockers on offer as you walk into Green Court.

 Your ticket also grants you entry into the gatehouse tower, the rooms of Edward Sackville-West, 5th Baron Sackville.
 This includes his bedroom and music room, and if you fancy climbing all 77 steps of the steep, spiral staircase, you will be rewarded with panoramic views of Knole.

 We are limiting numbers in the house to 100 at a time.
 This may mean you might have to queue for a while in Stone Court so please check the forecast before you arrive and come prepared.
 If there is a bit of queue, there is still lots to see in the courtyard, like the pre-historic elk and the ornate drain design.